-Among the market environments of the Taikisha Group, in overseas markets, capital investment by various manufacturers continued to recover, despite uncertainties due to the impact of COVID-19 and soaring resource prices.
+Among the market environments of the Taikisha Group, in overseas markets, capital investment by various manufacturers continued to be steady, despite concerns about slowdown in the global economy.

-On the other hand, in the domestic market, investment by manufacturers of electronic components and pharmaceuticals and other products was strong, and demand for construction of office buildings in the Tokyo metropolitan area and investment by automobile manufacturers remained steady.
+On the other hand, in the domestic market, investments by semiconductor-related and automobile manufacturers, as well as those related to data centers continued, and the demand for the renovations in the metropolitan area was steady.

-Under such circumstances, in order to achieve medium- to long-term growth, the Taikisha Group has been promoting the following initiatives.
+Under such circumstances, in order to achieve medium- to long-term growth, the Taikisha Group promotes the following initiatives.